EthosWallet/ethos-docs/src/pages/index.md

 {% quick-links %}

-{% quick-link title="Installation" icon="installation" href="/installation" description="Follow the step-by-step guide to installing the library." /%}

-{% quick-link title="Example app with code" icon="presets" href="/example-react-app" description="View the code base for an example app using Ethos." /%}

-{% quick-link title="Advanced API reference" icon="plugins" href="/hooks" description="Leverage the APIs to give your users a tailored experience." /%}

-{% quick-link title="Theme options" icon="theming" href="/customization" description="Match the EthosConnect flow with the theme of your app." /%}

 {% quick-link title="REST API reference" icon="plugins" href="/rest-concepts" description="Use our new REST API and let Ethos take care of the wallet creation and data signing." /%}

 {% /quick-links %}